The Vietnam War gets the Ken Burns treatment

 Instead, Burns and his crew omitted “The Ballad of the Green Berets” from his documentary.
 Never mind that it was America’s number one hit song for five weeks and, by one account, the number 21 song of the 1960s.

 Gussying up the anti-war movement with the sounds of the Beatles, Jimi Hendrix, etc. is a minor problem compared to gussying up North Vietnam.
 I’m being unfair.
-Burns doesn’t so much gussy North Vietnam up as give them something of a pass.
+Burns doesn’t so much gussy North Vietnam up as give it something of a pass.

-The Vietnam War was an attempt by a murderous Stalinist regime and the its proxy in the south, aided massively by the Soviets and the Chinese, to seize through military conquest an internationally recognized neighboring country.
+The Vietnam War was an attempt by a murderous Stalinist regime and its proxy in the south, aided massively by the Soviets and the Chinese, to seize through military conquest an internationally recognized neighboring country.
 In the 12 or so hours of the series I watched, Burns and his crew downplayed this reality.

 The U.S. and South Vietnamese governments came in for relentless criticism.
 The North Vietnamese mostly skated.